[This is part of the August 2021 update]

 That whole flower-child hippie thing had imbued me and others in my cohort with a sense of mission to transform humankind, finally, to fully embrace “peace, love and joy”.
 Our means to those ends were “sex, drugs and rock’n’roll”.
 The sex part I was still struggling with.
 The drugs, at least marijuana and hashish, I was well on my way to embracing.
 And I was a total junkie for the rock’n’roll, it raised goosebumps on my arms.

-I was at that point of intoxication where I was having what we called “rushes”, in my case feeling like my body was accelerating backward into the cushions of the couch.
-Luckily I was not a newbie to what could be a very discomforting sensation, for I had had several that previous year smoking weed with my dorm buddies.
-I chuckled to myself that college had trained me well at least in this regard.
+I was at that point of intoxication where I was having what we called “a rush”, in my case feeling like my body was accelerating backward into the cushions of the couch.
+Luckily I was not a newbie to what could be a very discomforting sensation, for I had had several “rushes” that previous year smoking weed with my dorm buddies.
+I chuckled to myself that college had trained me well, at least in this regard.

 With continuing gratitude and great focus I endured the experience without passing out or getting physically ill.
 (On a couple of previous occasions at school I had not been quite so lucky!)
 When I managed to mumble that I was having a “rush”, I got affirming nods from Stu and his dorm mates.
 My hosts’ hospitality being appropriately appreciated, like in my parents’ generation commenting on how delicious the meal was.

 The next day, Jack and I finally came to semi consciousness after sleeping off the long evening’s indulgence.
-It was afternoon already and everyone was gone except for one of Stu’s dorm mates, Greg, who hadn’t been there the night before.
+It was afternoon already and everyone was gone except for one of Stu’s dorm mates who hadn’t been there the night before, who turned out to be Greg.
 He was the only black guy amongst a bunch of WASPy white types.
 We all introduced ourselves.
 He said his dad worked at the base in supply and he was studying political science.
 He was back from classes and was free for the rest of the afternoon.
 He had a bag of salty, greasy potato chips which he shared with us.

 “You two want to go check out Oktoberfest with me?” he asked.
 “It’s kind of a kick watching a bunch of Germans get drunk and happy, and the beer is great.
 Nothing like that swill they call beer in the States.”